Dr. Brian Lum

-I am a certified functional medicine practitioner who has spent more than a decade specializing in chronic and complex illnesses.
-In my practice, new patients who are extremely sensitive to medications or supplements are the norm rather than the exception.
+Dr. Brian Lum is a certified functional medicine practitioner who has spent more than a decade specializing in chronic and complex illnesses.
+In our practice, new patients who are extremely sensitive to medications or supplements are the norm rather than the exception.

 This sensitivity can include 'paradoxical reactions' which is when a supplement or medication causes an opposite reaction than what the patient was expecting.

-Often, patients arrive in my care because these reactions are downplayed in hospitals or they are told "its all in their head."
+Often, patients arrive in our care because these reactions are downplayed in hospitals or they are told "its all in their head."

 Functional medicine is ideal for treating chronic illness and unusual symptoms because it uses specialized testing to pinpoint causes and high-grade supplementation to restore health.